silverstripe/silverstripe-elemental/README.md

 of rather than a single text field.
 Features supported:

 * Versioning of elements
-* Ability to add, remove supported elements per page
+* Ability to add, remove supported elements per _elemental area_

 The module provides basic markup for each of the elements but you will likely need to provide your own styles.
 Replace the `$Content` variable with `$ElementalArea` in your page templates, and rely on the markup of the individual elements.